 NOT JUST A BASEMENT:

 Basements hold a very special place in all of our American hearts.
 Many may see it as just be a floor below ground level.
 But for some, it is their workplace, hangout crib and not to mention the world-famous bands and multi-million dollar companies that all started in basements.
-A lot of successful businesses that we see today started in basements.
 Everyone wants a quite and calm basement where they can work or study peacefully.
-This is why today we will be talking to you about the cheapest way to soundproof a basement ceiling.
+This is why today we will be talking to you about some of the cheapest ways to soundproof a basement ceiling.

 DO I NEED TO SOUNDPROOF?

-However, no matter how down below your basement might be.
+No matter how down below your basement might be.
 There will always be certain noises coming from above the house.
-It might be your dog who likes to run around the house all day.
-Or your kids playing around.
+It might be your dog running around or your kids playing around.
 Even someone who is working out or exercising upstairs can create irritating noises and distractions.
-However, if you are someone suffering from this issue, then there is absolutely nothing to worry about.
-All you will need to do is soundproof your ceiling.
+To combat this you will need to do is soundproof your ceiling.
 And that should be it.
-Now the pessimists might tell you that the whole process of soundproofing a basement ceiling is pretty tough and also expensive.
-This is an absolute myth.
-Soundproofing overall is very easy to do.
-And in addition, it is also very cheap and cost-effective.
-This article may be called the cheapest way to soundproof a basement ceiling.
-But in all honesty, no matter which method you imply to soundproof your ceiling.
-They will all be very cheap.

 HOW DO I START?